Last Updated on

 - Your baby may identify actions or objects in a picture book.

 Your toddler is becoming more aware and adamant by this age, and he knows how he can get his way through.
 Your baby has a stronger will by this time and may fuss and throw tantrums if he does get what he wants.
 He also knows how to gain your attention.
-You may still be using a diaper for your baby, but this is a right time to start toilet training.
+You may still be using a diaper for your baby, but this is the right time to start toilet training.
 He may even want to copy elder siblings by wanting to sit on the potty seat.

 Food and Nutrition

 Your toddler is growing and so are his nutritional needs.
-You can make him sit on his baby seat and have meals with rest of the family members.
-Even if your baby does not eat much on his own or plays with food at the family meal time, he is learning that he has to eventually do this as he grows up.
-Try not to pay attention or heed if he is not eating while sitting with rest of the family members and appreciate when he finishes his meal.
+You can make him sit on his baby seat and have meals with the rest of the family members.
+Even if your baby does not eat much on his own or plays with food at the family mealtime, he is learning that he has to eventually do this as he grows up.
+Try not to pay attention or heed if he is not eating while sitting with the rest of the family members and appreciate when he finishes his meal.
 This way he will know what is he expected to do.

 Make sure you include all food groups in your baby’s diet plan.
 By this age, your baby requires three main meals and two to three snacks in a day.
 It is also advisable to include full-fat milk for better brain development.
 If your baby resents certain food items, do not force-feed.
 But make sure you introduce that food item after a few days in another form.

 If your baby is still on a bottle, now is the time to switch to the Sippy cup.
-Also if you baby is lactose intolerant, you may try giving soy milk to your baby.
+Also if your baby is lactose intolerant, you may try giving soy milk to your baby.
 Be careful about food allergies and therefore it is recommended to try one food item at a time to see how your baby reacts to it.

 Some parents may find it extremely difficult to put their toddler to sleep.
 This is because he is so excited to explore everything around him that sleep holds last priority.
 Your baby may be tired and exhausted but still, deny going to sleep.
 Under such circumstances, the best thing that you can do is to remove or reduce the distractions at the time of sleep.
 Also, make a sleep schedule and stick to it, so that the baby knows what time every day he is expected to rest and sleep.
 Do not put TV, loud music or have other siblings to cause any kind of distraction.